MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-viva-sales-sf.md

 Salesforce administrators who need to customize Copilot for Sales [must have appropriate permissions](install-viva-sales.md#permissions-required-for-salesforce-administrators).

-Users of Sales Copilot need to be API enabled in Salesforce so that they can access Salesforce using APIs.
+Users of Copilot for Sales need to be API enabled in Salesforce so that they can access Salesforce using APIs.
 [Learn how to grant API Enabled permission](tsg-api-perm.md).

 ## Step 5: Ensure Salesforce connector isn't blocked in Power Platform